Digital Industry Insight #72

 Telematics has evolved from simply a “dots on a map” to a mandatory capability that enables real-time visibility of vehicles, optimization of vehicle-centric operations, and refinement of driver behavior across the telematics value chain.
 The value chain to provide this capability is shifting due to the operational-centric use cases, vehicle connectivity, and edge computing capabilities, providing new routes to access and analyze vehicle data.

-In the first article, we discussed how telematics is being integrated into business operations which are specific to each vertical.
+The first article discussed how telematics is being integrated into business operations specific to each vertical.

 In this second article of three articles, we’ll look at the market forces driving the shift towards factory-installed telematics, the emerging telematics marketecture, and the resultant ecosystem.
 The market forces, marketecture, and ecosystem must be adapted to reflect your business objectives.
-All of which are necessary for the successful implementation of business and product strategies.
+All of these are necessary to implement business and product strategies successfully.